SalmonMode/pytest-html/README.rst

 Display options
 ---------------

-By default, all rows in the **Results** table will be expanded except those that have :code:`Passed`.
+By default, all tests will have their logs shown except those that have :code:`Passed`.

 This behavior can be customized with a query parameter: :code:`?collapsed=Passed,XFailed,Skipped`.